VivaBarnesLaw

 Board Poll: Saturday Movie

-Pick your favorite, and we'll watch tonight at 9 pm eastern.
+Pick your favorite, and top-3 will compete in a runoff to watch tonight with open live chat at 9 pm eastern.
+July 4th themed films.

 post photo preview